fantasyz/Krita_Hold_To_Show_Popup_Palette/README.md

 If you want to change it, just open the  script (.ahk file) in a text editor and change the R and Shift+P ( marked as +p ) in a few lines.

+## Known Issue

+If you manage to change the key setting from Shift+P to something else, just don't change to use Mouse R Click.
+There is a delay when krita handling the r-click.
+Otherwise, the popup won't close when the hold is too short.